fabienDaou/FileGrip/README.md

 ## POC2
 - Barebone desktop app to do all actions from previous POC from an interface
+- Work on parallelization, should be easy with actors

 ## POC3
-- Reuse akka actors from desktop app to create a web service responsible of fetching/pushing/encryption/decryption
+- Reuse akka actors from desktop app to create a web service responsible for fetching/pushing/encryption/decryption
 - Build an API to control the webservice
+- Work on parallelization, should be easy with actors

+## MVP
+- Fully tested and functional desktop app

+## Promotion
+...